October 23rd, 2016 - Apocalypse Paintball - Poynette, WI

 Boffer Foam & Latex Weapons

 Any survivor may use an approved boffer weapon such as an axe, sword, or club.
 These weapons may be used one handed or two, and inflict wounds on a zombie with each hit.
 Sufficient force (medium strength hits) must be used against a zombie... light taps do not count and excessive hits will get players kicked out of the game.
 A survivor must also fully extend a swing in order to hit (the boffer weapon must break a 90 degree plane after each hit) or else it is not valid... no machine-gun light taps from the wrist.
 A large two handed boffer weapon will knock a zombie to the ground with a hit if the weilder announces "CLEAVE", but it does not kill them instantly.
 A grappled survivor cannot use a boffer weapon on a zombie.
 NEVER AIM FOR THE HEAD!
-Foam weapons will be given full contact combat sport testing, if you don't think you can create a passable foam weapon, save yourself the trouble and buy a pre-made weapon from www.edhellen.com
+Foam weapons will be given full contact combat sport testing.
+They need to sufficiently padded on the striking surface, tip, pommel, and have no hard points that could injure someone.
+If you don't think you can create a passable foam weapon, save yourself the trouble and buy a pre-made weapon from www.edhellen.com

 NEW FOR 2011: Latex weapons are now approved for use in Operation Plague.